ROBLOXFEETRADNOTI4EVER/TinyGps_in_rust/README.md

 To Do
 Parse Gps Data
-Make a Func so it will get only lat/long and time and also function to get whole gps data parsed
+Func that returns a gps Lat lon data (also functions to return bits of the gps data) Parser that returns gps data